ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-gc-tuning/purpose_of_gc.md

 Since we are running this command on an AWS instance, we are using a managed version of OpenJDK 21 from AWS also called Corretto.

+If the `java` command is not recognised, please follow the [Arm Java install guide](https://learn.arm.com/install-guides/java/) to install Java on your system.

 ### Checking which GCs are available

 Next, we want to understand which standard GCs are available to us.
 The following command can be used to print the GCs.